 Training for adults who wish to teach children between 6 and 12 years in age.

 Training for adults who wish to teach adolescent children.

-Courses for Montessori teachers, assistants and parents.
+Short online continuing education courses for Montessori teachers, assistants and parents.

 As you explore our training options, it may be helpful to define the following terms

 Internship or Practicum Phase: The required phase of training spent in an authentic Montessori classroom, where adult learners put theory in practice.
 Normally this is done as an assistant to an experienced and certified Montessori teacher.
 In some cases it is possible to complete a“self-directed internship” in which the intern does not have a certified teacher to work with, and is therefore responsible for leading the class while they are still being trained.
 Self-directed internship must be approved by CGMS.